the very best red velvet cupcakes

 the best ever red velvet cupcakes

-I’m always a bit skeptical when people claim a recipe to be ‘the best’, but as this is my blog, and these are all my opinions anyway, I claim these red velvet cupcakes to be the best I have ever tasted.
+I’m always a bit sceptical when people claim a recipe to be ‘the best’, but as this is my blog, and these are all my opinions anyway, I claim these are the best red velvet cupcakes I have ever tasted, and I have tasted a lot.

 The Cupcake Kitchen has been laid to rest.
 I have moved onto other things, but my time spent, and lessons learnt from this endeavour, will forever remain very close to my heart.’